NinjaGPT/Code_Classifier/README.md

 ### Why Yara?
   The first reaction to reach the goal is to invent a complex algorithm, but that's too "expensive", and who knows what the outcome will be?
-So why not try an existing technique, Yara was invented to identify binary malwares, but its powerful capabilities of RegEx and string analysis also can be applied to identify the signatures of Web Applications.
+So why not try an existing technique, Yara was invented to identify binary malwares, and it works well when used to idenfity Web Application malwares, so, Yara's powerful capabilities of RegEx and string analysis also can be applied to identify the signatures of Web Applications.